Ethics Committee

 - Sponsor contact details

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
 The D-ImprtRelIMPs and MWI-22 state that the IP must be coded and labeled in a manner that protects the blinding, if applicable.
-The IPs must also be suitably packaged in a manner that will prevent contamination and unacceptable deterioration during transport and storage.

 Supply, Storage, and Handling Requirements

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MWI-22).
 As defined in the D-ImprtRelIMPs and MWI-22, the sponsor must also supply the investigator(s)/institution(s) with the investigational product(s) (IP(s)), including the comparator(s) and placebo, if applicable.
-The sponsor should not supply either party with the IP(s) until he/she obtains the Pharmacy and Medicines Regulatory Authority (PMRA) and ethics committee (EC) approvals.
+The sponsor should not supply either party with the IP(s) until after obtaining Pharmacy and Medicines Regulatory Authority (PMRA) and ethics committee approvals.

-The D-ImprtRelIMPs and MWI-22 indicate that the sponsor must ensure the following (Note: the regulations provide overlapping and unique elements so each of the items listed below will not necessarily be in each source):
+The D-ImprtRelIMPs and MWI-22 indicate that IPs must be suitably packaged in a manner that will prevent contamination and unacceptable deterioration during transport and storage.
+Additionally, the sponsor must ensure the following (Note: Each of the items listed below will not necessarily be found in both sources, which provide overlapping and unique elements):

 - IP product quality and stability over the period of use

-- IP is manufactured according to any applicable Good Manufacturing Practices (GMPs)
+- IP is manufactured according to any applicable good manufacturing practice (GMP)

 - Proper coding, packaging, and labeling of the IP(s)